yasinzaii/BrainScape/BrainScape/MAICY/README.md

 ## Description

-A comprehensive dataset for the data included in the manuscript entitled “Multivariate Assessment of Inhibitory Control in Youth: Links with Psychopathology and Brain Funciton”.
+A comprehensive dataset for the data included in the manuscript entitled "Multivariate Assessment of Inhibitory Control in Youth: Links with Psychopathology and Brain Funciton".
 This dataset contains demographic variables, parent-reported clinical symptoms, behavior from four canonical cognitive function neuropsychological tests, along with structural and resting state functional magnetic resonance imaging (MRI) data.

 **Participant Eligibility:**